Carlos Santana Player Props: Pirates vs. Dodgers

 Carlos Santana At The Plate

-- He has hit a home run in nine games this year (12.0%), leaving the park in 2.9% of his trips to the dish.
+- He has gone deep in 11.8% of his games this season, and 2.8% of his trips to the plate.

-- Santana has driven home a run in 29 games this year (38.7%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on three occasions..
+- Santana has had an RBI in 29 games this year (38.2%), including 10 multi-RBI outings (13.2%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 36.0% of his games this year, with more than one run scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.